moshi4/ANIclustermap/README.md

     pip install git+https://github.com/moshi4/ANIclustermap.git

+> :information_source: From ANIclustermap v1.2.0, ANI calculation with [skani](https://github.com/bluenote-1577/skani) is also supported.
+> This is still an experimental implementation and is being tested with skani v0.1.0.
+Please install skani if needed.

 ## Workflow

 Description of ANIclustermap's automated workflow.

-1. Calculate ANI between all-vs-all microbial genomes by fastANI.
+1. Calculate ANI between all-vs-all microbial genomes by fastANI (or skani).
    If no similarity detected by fastANI, NA is output.
 In that case, NA is replaced by 0.0.
    If previous result available at the time of re-run, reuse previous result.
 2. Clustering ANI matrix by scipy's UPGMA method.